nikhil-nagesh/utilities/README.md

-# utilities
+# GitHubAction to Verify hms_deployment_manager.txt

-A GitHub Action will be triggered as and when there is a change in hms_deployment_manager.txt is modified.
+A GitHub Action will be triggered as and when there is a modification in hms_deployment_manager.txt.

-This is created inorder to verify the first three lines of the file before merging the file commit.
+This is created to ensure that the first three lines of the file are present in the file.

-This action will be triggered for each push and pull request.
+An action will be triggered for each push and pull request.
+The action will be triggered if and only if there is a change in hms_deployment_manager.txt

+A workflow will invoke a shell script which validates the first three lines text as per CI requirement.